Ethan0o0/Coding-Challenge/README.md

     2 - If needed, reinstall node files but it shouldn't be needed as I already have all dependencies installed (if needed here is how I installed it, npm install, npm i jest -D) Used for node modules and jest 3 - Make sure to be in the main directory
-    4 - Do npm run start to run the code on your local machine 5 - The link to get to the webtool should be localhost:4234/ 6 - The website should not be interactable and testable
+    4 - Do "npm run start" to run the code on your local machine 5 - The link to get to the webtool should be localhost:4234/ 6 - The website should not be interactable and testable